abhisheknaik96/abhisheknaik96.github.io/index.md

 - Worked on establishing an appropriate problem formulation for control in continuing tasks with function approximation.
 - Surveyed the literature on the average reward problem formulation for MDPs, and its connection with reinforcement learning.
-- [Some of the work](https://arxiv.org/abs/1910.02140) done here will be presented at the NeurIPS 2019 Workshop on Optimization Foundations of Reinforcement Learning ([OPTRL 2019](https://optrl2019.github.io/)).
+- [Some of the work](https://arxiv.org/abs/1910.02140) started here was presented at the NeurIPS 2019 Workshop on Optimization Foundations of Reinforcement Learning ([OPTRL 2019](https://optrl2019.github.io/)).

 ### Intel Labs
 **Research Internship; May 2017 – Jul 2017; Bengaluru, India** <br>
 With [Bharat Kaul](https://www.linkedin.com/in/bharatkaul/)

-- Developed a multi-agent version of the TORCS driving simulator ([MADRaS](https://github.com/abhisheknaik96/MultiAgentTORCS)) compatible with OpenAI Gym.
-The repo has 100+ stars!
+- Started work on a multi-agent version of the TORCS driving simulator ([MADRaS](https://github.com/abhisheknaik96/MultiAgentTORCS)) compatible with OpenAI Gym.
 - Proposed and implemented a novel risk-averse imitation learning framework, achieving upto 89% improvement over the state-of-the-art in terms of tail-end risk at several physics-based control tasks.
 -  [This project](https://arxiv.org/abs/1707.06658) was presented at [AAMAS 2018](http://celweb.vuse.vanderbilt.edu/aamas18/).